 • Phytates (in bran, whole grains) — can reduce calcium absorption slightly; again, the effect in the context of a balanced diet is modest

-If you are unsure whether your calcium intake is adequate, or whether you need a supplement, speak to your GP or a registered dietitian.
+If you are unsure whether your calcium intake is adequate, or whether you need a supplement, speak to your doctor or a registered dietitian.

 You can say: “I'd like to discuss my bone health and whether I should have a DXA scan.”